ddavidebor/nRF51822-OSX-ST_LINK_V2-Flasher-Script/README.md

-#flasher script for nordic nRF51822 Bluetooth Low energy ic
+#Flasher script for nordic nRF51822 BLE IC

 ##What it does
-This script allow any people developing with the nRF51822 to easly flash the IC with custom firmware, using the ST-LINK V2 programmer available for less than 2$ on aliexpress and less than 8$ worldwide.
+This script allow any people developing with the nRF51822 to easly flash the IC with a custom firmware, using the ST-LINK V2 programmer available for less than 2$ on aliexpress and less than 8$ worldwide.

 The script automatically pick up the last .hex file added in the folder, so if you're developing with mbed (an online ide, that download automatically the .hex file after compiling) you can flash the chip istantaneusly.

-Generally, you will want to use the firmware from your download folder.
+Generally, you will want to use the script from your download folder.